dapr/docs/daprdocs/content/en/concepts/dapr-services/placement.md

 ----  | ----    | -----------
 name  | string  | The host:port address of the actor. appId | string  | app id.
-entities | json string array | List of actor types it hosts. updatedAt | timestamp | Timestamp of the actor registered/updated.
+actorTypes | json string array | List of actor types it hosts. updatedAt | timestamp | Timestamp of the actor registered/updated.

 ### Examples